hackolade/studio-cli-github-actions-examples/README.md

 >Running Hackolade Studio Docker image on GitHub Actions requires a concurrent License.
 >To purchase a concurrent license subscription, please send an email to sales@hackolade.com.

-This repository exposes a workflow example that uses a license managed as a [GitHub Action secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).
+This repository exposes a workflow example that uses a license managed as a [GitHub Actions secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).
 License keys should be kept secret.

 ## Build your Docker image and push it to Docker Hub

-The [Dockerfile](./Dockerfile) contained in this repository allows to build an image with the lastest release available at the time of build for Hackolade Studio using [hackolade/studio](https://hub.docker.com/r/hackolade/studio/)
+The [Dockerfile](./Dockerfile) contained in this repository allows to build an image with the latest release of Hackolade Studio available at the time of build, using the Docker image [hackolade/studio](https://hub.docker.com/r/hackolade/studio/)

 > [!TIP]
->In order to significantly save bandwidth, it is advised to build the image and push the image to Docker Hub or your own private Container registry of choice.
+>In order to significantly save bandwidth, it is advised to build the image and push your image to Docker Hub or your own private Container registry of choice.

 In the example we  have the image ***studio:latest*** hosted on Docker Hub with the plugins we want to use.